sahrmashivam1830/Codsoft/README.md

-TASK 1
+TASK 1 (GuessingGame.java)
-Number Game(GuessingGame.java)
+: NUMBER GAME
-Generate a random number within a specified range, such as 1 to 100.
+1. Generate a random number within a specified range, such as 1 to 100.
-Prompt the user to enter their guess for the generated number.
+2. Prompt the user to enter their guess for the generated number.
-Compare the user's guess with the generated number and provide feedback on whether the guess is correct, too high, or too low.
+3. Compare the user's guess with the generated number and provide feedback on whether the guess is correct, too high, or too low.
-Repeat steps 2 and 3 until the user guesses the correct number.
+4. Repeat steps 2 and 3 until the user guesses the correct number.
 You can incorporate additional details as follows:
-Limit the number of attempts the user has to guess the number.
+5. Limit the number of attempts the user has to guess the number.
-Add the option for multiple rounds, allowing the user to play again.
+6. Add the option for multiple rounds, allowing the user to play again.
-Display the user's score, which can be based on the number of attempts taken or rounds won.
+7. Display the user's score, which can be based on the number of attempts taken or rounds won.

-TASK 2
+TASK 2 (WordCounter.java)
-Word Counter(WordCounter.java)
+: WOrd Counter
 1. Prompt the user to enter a text or provide a file to count the words.
 2. Read the input text or file and store it in a string.
 3. Split the string into an array of words using space or punctuation as delimiters.